yaroslavrick/collapsible_section/README.md

+# CollapsibleSection

+A Rails gem that provides a simple helper method to generate HTML5 `<details>` collapsible sections with consistent styling and structure.

-# Usage in your project
+## Usage in your project

 Add to Gemfile: